-Regrettably, there are no direct flights from anywhere in the UK to Banjul city in the Gambia.
+Regrettably, there are no direct flights to Banjul from anywhere in the UK.
 The preferred flight to Banjul is operated by Royal Air Moroc that takes the passenger from the UK to Casablanca and then from there to Banjul.
 Brussels Air and Lufthansa also offer similar flights.

 The best time to visit the Gambia is from September to February.
 In the autumn season, not only are the rain far away from Banjul but the weather is nice and warm.
 The temperature remains between the Goldilocks range of 23°C to 27°C, which is perfect for a light tan.
 Why shiver in your home, as the winter grips Europe when you can celebrate Christmas with the warm sand clamping your toes at a beach in Banjul.

 Banjul International Airport or Yundum International Airport (BJL) serves the city of Banjul and it is the only airport in the entire country.
 Banjul is the capital of the Gambia.
 Banjul city centre resides on the coast of the city, right on the delta of the Gambia River.
 The trip from the airport to Banjul city centre is 26 kilometres and it takes 40 minutes to get there from the airport by car.